Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/type/dictionary/README.md

-# Dictionary REST client library for JavaScript
+# Dictionary client library for JavaScript

-This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Dictionary REST client.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Dictionary client.

 Illustrates various of dictionaries.